integrandio/lucidmq/README.md

 ## Why do you need LucidMQ?

 LucidMQ's main goal is to be the easiest message/event broker to run and maintain in production environments.
-This project achieves this by utilizing rock solid foundation libraries like Cap N Proto and Rust to eliminate memory bugs.
-Also, this project aims to have world class documentation to spread knowledge about event streaming based systems.
+This project achieves this by utilizing rock solid foundational libraries like Cap N' Proto and is built using Rust to take advantage of the memory safety promises.
+Secondly, this project aims to have world class documentation to spread knowledge about event streaming based systems.

 ## How to Help?

 - Start running instances of LucidMQ and report bugs
 - Issues will be added and tagged for anyone looking to get their hands dirty
+- Assist with documentation
+- Write unit and integration test

 Help realize the future of a low frustration ops experience of a message broker.